IreneFP/stopkillerrobots/README.md

 # Run the local server at localhost:8080
 npm run dev

+# Run the local server at localhost:8080 while not being conntected to the internet
+npm run devoffline

 # Build for production in the dist/ directory
 npm run build
 ```